 Key dates and important actions

-You need to register your new cohort of students before Saturday 1 November.
-For any registrations after this date, you’ll be charged a late registration fee (from Sunday 2 November until Tuesday 23 December) or a very late registration fee (from Wednesday 24 December until Friday 31 July), in line with our fees and pricing guide.
+As a reminder, you needed to register your new cohort of students before Saturday 1 November to avoid late registration fees.
+For any registrations after this date, you’ll be charged a late registration fee (from Sunday 2 November until Tuesday 23 December) or a very late registration fee (from Wednesday 24 December until Friday 31 July), in line with our fees and pricing guide:

-You won’t be able to register students for the 2025-26 session after Friday 31 July 2026.
+After Friday 31 July 2026 you won’t be able to register students for the 2025-26 session.
 Take a look at our T Level Portal User Guide for instructions on how to register students.

 Please see our Key Dates Schedule for full details of key dates throughout the year.
 If you require any additional information, please contact our Assessment Delivery team via email at [email protected].